 grep USE_ASSERT_CHECKING /usr/include/postgresql/12/server/pg_config.h

-Recompiling the PostgreSQL with
+Recompiling PostgreSQL with Asserts Enabled

 To rebuild the PostgreSQL package, the source repositories must be included in the /etc/apt/sources.list file.
-Depending on whether the package is used from the Debian distribution or from the PostgreSQL Apt repository, other source repositories must be included.
+Depending on whether the package is used from the Debian distribution or from the PostgreSQL Apt repository, different source repositories must be included.

 # For the Debian repository